 Four Card Keno is liked by all types of keno players, who recognized the obvious advantages of being able to mark up to four different keno tickets in the same game.

 You will see that Four Card Keno is an opportunity to effectively shrink the size of the keno board by marking groups of numbers into distinct regions, zones, patterns, or clusters.
-Here you will see that numbers don’t land evenly across the 80-number board; instead, they seem to land in groups or clusters, oftentimes just missing the numbers on your keno card.
+Here you will see that numbers don’t land evenly across the 80-number board; instead, they seem to land in groups or clusters or patterns, oftentimes just missing the numbers on your keno card.

 As a very simple example, let’s say you like to play 10-spot cards on the top two rows.
 With Four Card Keno, instead of marking just one row of 10 numbers, you could mark both rows, as well as the “cross-over” patterns consisting of the five upper left-hand numbers coupled with the five lower right-hand numbers, and the five lower left-hand numbers coupled with the five upper right-hand numbers (or you could mark the two 5-by-2 boxes on the top two rows).